Issey Miyake: Main line

 Issey Miyake is the main collection line, subdivided into men (since 1978/85) and women (since 1971) collections.

 The first Issey Miyake collection, for fall 1971, featured a dress with a Japanese-style tattoo print of Janis Joplin and Jimi Hendrix created by Makiko Minagawa, an artist who joined the studio staff.

-Shortly after, Miyake did the costume for Ballett Frankfurt with an ultra feather-polyester jersey permanently pleated in a piece named "the Loss of Small Detail" William Forsythe and also work on ballet "Garden in the setting".
-He realized that the new method of making clothes fit well in dancers.
-After studying how dancers move, he sent 200 to 300 garments for dancers to wear a different one in each performance of The Last Detail.
+In 1991, for Ballett Frankfurt, Miyake designed costumes of permanently pleated ultra-featherweight polyester jersey for William Forsythe's The Loss of Small Detail; during the work the male and female dancers exchanged pants for skirts and vice versa.
+He sent 200 to 300 garments for the dancers to wear a different one in each performance.
 This led to the development of the Pleats, Please range and inspired him to use dancers to display his work.

-Released in 1993, Miyake's Pleats Please line of clothing, made from a near weightless polyester, featured waterfalls of razor-sharp, accordionlike pleats offering the ease of loungewear.
-They became his most recognizable look, with San Francisco Chronicle fashion editor Sylvia Rubin crediting Miyake together with Babette Pinsky with "reinventing" the Mariano Fortuny pleat.
+He released his Pleats, Please line in 1993.
+The clothes offer an unusual freedom of movement; they are made of extremely fine polyester fabric, with cascades of thin, sharp permanent pleats created with a proprietary heat treatment, an undefined waist, and rarely any zippers or other fastenings.
+They are machine washable and can be wadded up without loss of shape.
+Miyake said he hoped that wearing them would also loosen inhibitions.
+They became his most recognizable look.
+San Francisco Chronicle fashion editor Sylvia Rubin credited Miyake together with Babette Pinsky with "reinventing" the Mariano Fortuny pleat.

 In 1994 and 1999, Miyake turned over the design of the men's and women's collections respectively, to his associate, Naoki Takizawa, so that he could return to research full-time.
 In 2007, Naoki Takizawa opened his own brand supported by the Issey Miyake Group and was replaced as Creative Director by Dai Fujiwara, who ran the House of Issey Miyake until 2012.
 The design duties were split as of the Spring/Summer 2012 collections, with Yoshiyuki Miyamae appointed head designer of the women's collection and Yusuke Takahashi designing the men's line.